 Instructions

-• Preheat oven to 350 degrees F. Line two cookie sheets with parchment paper and set aside.
+• Preheat oven to 350°F (177°C).
+Line two cookie sheets with parchment paper and set aside.

 • Stir in flour and oats until a dough is formed.
 Fold in chocolate chips.

-• Drop by tablespoons (a #40 cookie scoop is perfect for this) onto parchment lined baking sheets about 2 inches apart, then roll into balls in your hands if you want them perfectly round.
+• Drop by tablespoons (a #40 cookie scoop is perfect for this) onto parchment lined baking sheets about 2 inches apart, then roll into balls in your hands if you want the cookies to bake up perfectly round.
 Add extra chocolate chips to the tops of each dough ball if desired.

 • Bake for 10 minutes!
 Sprinkle sea salt on top after baking if desired.